-Unfortunately, there are no clear-cut answers as to how long your case will take, as one case is different from the next.
+Every case is different, so there is no way to know for sure.
 Part of determining how long a lawsuit may be depends on the state the case is filed in.
 Other factors include:

-- How progressive your disease is (in some instances, cases can be expedited for those who are in extremely poor health)
+- The progression of your illness In some instances, cases can be expedited for those who are in extremely poor health.

 How do I pay for my lawsuit expenses while waiting for my case to resolve?

-An experienced lawyer who offers a contingency-based payment option will not charge you for any lawsuit expenses.
-Until your case is settled and you’ve been compensated, you generally do not have to pay any lawsuit-related expenses.
+An experienced lawyer who offers a contingency-based payment option will not charge you for any lawsuit expenses, unless your case is settled and you’ve been compensated.

-Mesothelioma lawsuit compensation amounts, on average, are extremely high.
-Experts speculate that the norm for mesothelioma compensation is around $1 million to $1.4 million.
-Regardless of how much compensation you get, however, asbestos attorney fees are usually between 25% to 40% of your total compensation if your case goes to trial.
-Fees for settlements can go as low at 3% to 5%, depending on your attorney.
+Asbestos attorney fees are usually between 25% to 40% of your total compensation if your case goes to trial.
+Fees for settlements can be as low at 3% to 5%, depending on your attorney.
 Refer to our Attorney Fees section below for additional information.

 Will an attorney accept a settlement on my behalf?
-What if I don’t agree with the settlement?
+What if I don’t agree with it?

 By law, you have to formally agree and sign paperwork that acknowledges you agree to a proposed settlement amount.
-An attorney will not accept the settlement without first getting your approval.
+An attorney will not accept the settlement without getting your signed approval.

 I was diagnosed with mesothelioma, but my spouse is the one that worked around asbestos.
-Can I still file for compensation?
+Can I still get compensated?

-There have been a myriad of asbestos victims who successfully won their lawsuits after second-hand exposure.
-A common myth about mesothelioma lawsuits is that you must work directly around asbestos in order to qualify for compensation, which is untrue.
+Yes, many asbestos victims who won their lawsuits experienced second-hand exposure.
 Whether you’ve been exposed to asbestos through a spouse’s or parent’s work clothes, through school buildings, or any other kind of indirect exposure, you have the legal right to file for damages.

 My spouse passed away recently after being diagnosed with mesothelioma.
 Can an attorney help me?